hpi52003/NaturalLanguage-to-SQL/RESULTS.md

 GROUP BY month
 ORDER BY month;
 ```

-**Result summary:** Clean monthly grouping of patient registrations; NULL guard included.
+NULL guard is there, monthly grouping works fine.

 ---

-## Issues & Analysis
+## Issues

-**Q17 (Partial — Average appointment duration by doctor)**
+**Q17 — partial result**
-The schema does not include an `appointment_duration` column.
-The `treatments` table has `duration_minutes` for each treatment procedure, which is the closest proxy.
-The agent correctly used this field, but reviewers should note the metric is treatment duration, not time spent in the appointment itself.
-This is a schema design limitation, not an agent failure.
+Not really the agent's fault.
+The schema just doesn't have appointment duration as its own column.
+If I were to improve the schema I'd add a `duration_minutes` column directly on the `appointments` table.

-**Q1 failed on first cold run (no memory) — fixed by seeding**
+**Cold start behavior (before seeding)**
-Before running `seed_memory.py`, Q1 returned a verbose explanation instead of SQL on the first try.
-After seeding, the agent correctly generates SQL immediately.
-This confirms why the seed step is critical.
+Before running `seed_memory.py`, the first few questions came back with explanations instead of SQL.
+Once the memory was seeded it worked consistently.
+So the seed step genuinely matters — don't skip it.

 ---

-## Recommendations for Future Improvement
+## What I'd improve

-1. Add an `appointment_duration_minutes` column to the `appointments` table to make Q17 fully accurate.
+- Add `duration_minutes` to the `appointments` table so Q17 is accurate
-2. Add a `payment_date` column to `invoices` to support queries like "invoices paid this week."
+- Add a `payment_date` column to invoices for queries like "paid this week"
-3. Persist `DemoAgentMemory` to disk (e.g., JSON file) so the agent retains learned Q→SQL pairs across server restarts.
+- Persist the agent memory to a file so it doesn't reset when the server restarts